jonathanpotter/config-server-tutorial/README.md

 Now add the new public key as a read-only deploy key to the GitHub configuration repo.
 In a web browser, go to the GitHub repo > Settings > Deploy Keys > Add deploy key.
 Then paste the contents of your public key.
 In my case, my public key is at `C:\users\jpotte46\.ssh\central-config.pub`.

 ### Convert Private Key to String
 Before proceeding, we must convert the private key to a string replacing all newline characters with `\n`.
 The config server PCF service will not accept the original formatting with multiple lines.
 I have done this before in Notepad++ and using the sed utility before, but your mileage may vary.
-Let me know if you have a better suggestion.
+Our team has a [PCF Dev Guide](https://github.ford.com/PCFDev-Reference/pcfdev-sample-config-repo) with a smooth bash script to do this with sed.
 Here is how I do it in Notepad++.

 Here is the original `C:\users\jpotte46\.ssh\central-config`
 ```